AngleProtocol/angle-docs/guides/ageur-power-usecase.md

 Once the contributors have received their payment from the DAO / company, they can simply withdraw the agEUR from their wallet to EUR in their bank account in one on-chain transaction by using [Mt Pelerin](https://www.mtpelerin.com/sell-crypto).

 Mt Pelerin allows anyone to send their cryptos back to their bank account quickly and easily, at the cost and speed of one transaction.
+If you're a first time user selling less than 500 agEUR, you will not pay any fees in the process.

 Above a certain amount, a KYC on Mt Pelerin’s mobile application may however be needed.

 Obviously, users can also keep their agEUR and invest it to take advantage of the different yield opportunities available with it.